The NHS offers treatment to people with COVID-19 who are at the highest risk of becoming seriously ill.

 You'll get instructions on where to get the treatment and how to get there and back safely.

-If your test result is negative but you still have symptoms of COVID-19, you need to do 3 rapid lateral flow tests over 3 days.
+If your test result is negative, but you still have symptoms of COVID-19, you need to do a total of 3 rapid lateral flow tests over 3 days.

-So if you did your first test today, you should do another test tomorrow and a test the day after.
+For example, if you did your first test today, you should do a 2nd test tomorrow and a 3rd test the day after.

 - GOV.UK: nirmatrelvir and ritonavir (Paxlovid) patient information leaflet